SeldonIO/alibi/doc/source/overview/high_level.md

 dataset, an obvious choice of "present" feature is if the pixel is equal to 1 and absent if it is equal to 0.
 This is simple in the case of the MNIST data set but more difficult in complex domains such as color images.

-Thirdly, by training an optional autoencoder to penalize counter factual instances that deviate from the data distribution.
+Thirdly, by training an optional autoencoder to penalize counterfactual instances that deviate from the data distribution.
 This works by minimizing the reconstruction loss of the autoencoder applied to instances.
 If a generated instance is unlike anything in the dataset, the autoencoder will struggle to recreate it well, and its loss term will be high.
 We require two hyperparameters $\beta$ and $\gamma$ to define the following Loss,